ELF Programs – With Symbol Tables

 $ make menuconfig

-• Enable PATH variable support: CONFIG_BINFMT_EXEPATH=y, CONFIG_PATH_INITIAL="/bin"
+• Enable PATH variable support: CONFIG_LIBC_ENVPATH=y, CONFIG_PATH_INITIAL="/addons", # CONFIG_DISABLE_ENVIRON not set.

-• Enable execution from NSH: CONFIG_NSH_FILE_APPS=y
+• Enable execution of ELF files from NSH: CONFIG_NSH_FILE_APPS=y.

 Then, build the NuttX firmware image and the export package: